zenrocklabs/zenrock-docs/docs/docs/testnet-guides/explore-ethereum/walletConnect.md

 The following steps show how to connect the Zenrock web application to WalletConnect:

 1. Go to the WalletConnect test environment: [https://react-app.walletconnect.com/](https://react-app.walletconnect.com/).
 2. Select `Sepolia` as a network, scroll down and click on `connect`.
-This will promt you a QR code.
+This will prompt a QR code.
 On the top right, copy the payload (a WalletConnect URI) and go back to the integrations tab in the web application.
 Enter the URI and approve the session.

 ![WalletConnect QR Code](../../../static/img/wc-qr-code.png)